labdao/plex/README.md

 ipfs daemon
 ```

-Once the daemon is running, configure the Bacalhau node based on the addresses used by the IFPS node.
+Once the daemon is running, configure the Bacalhau node based on the addresses used by the IPFS node.
 ```
 ipfs id